Peter G. Gregory, AICP – email@example.com

 Victoria Levite – email@example.com

 Victoria is a recent graduate of Westfield State University with a double Bachelor’s in Regional Planning and Environmental Science with a minor in GIS.
-She did extensive work with the Town of Southwick, Massachusetts under their Planning Board and Department of Public Works.
+She did extensive work with the Town of Southwick under their planning board and mapping storm water systems.
 Victoria also gained experience with the Pioneer Valley Planning Commission in their community development section by assisting with several CDBG applications, many of which were awarded.

-With TRORC, she will be assisting planners on various projects that include transportation, Community Development Block Grants, GIS mapping, writing our newsletter, and running the Facebook and Twitter accounts.
-On the weekends, you can catch Victoria exploring Vermont by hiking, skiing, visiting micro-breweries, and taking photographs.
+With us, she will be assisting planners on various projects that include transportation, CDBG grant management, GIS mapping, emergency management, writing our newsletter, and running our website, Facebook and Twitter accounts.
+On the weekends, you can catch Victoria exploring Vermont by hiking, skiing, and taking photographs.

 Victoria can be reached at extension #122.